-We are pleased to attach our audit results progress report for the forthcoming meeting of the Joint Audit and Scrutiny Panel.
-This report summarises our preliminary audit conclusion in relation to the audit of the Police and Crime Commissioner and Chief Constable for Nottinghamshire for 2019/20.
+We are pleased to attach our audit results report for the forthcoming meeting of the Joint Audit and Scrutiny Panel.
+This report summarises our audit conclusion in relation to the audit of the Police and Crime Commissioner and Chief Constable for Nottinghamshire for 2018/19.

-We have progressed our audit of the Police and Crime Commissioner and Chief Constable for Nottinghamshire (the PCC and CC) for the year ended 31 March 2019 but at the time of writing there are a number of areas where work remains ongoing.
-This has resulted from a number of resourcing constraints on both our part, and that of the PCC and CC finance teams.
-We continue to work with management to bring the audit to a conclusion.
+We have completed our audit of the Police and Crime Commissioner and Chief Constable for Nottinghamshire (the PCC and CC) for the year ended 31 March 2019.